tarwn/lessthandot-hugo/blogs/content/posts/2011-10-21-pass-summit-2011-reporting-services.md

 My presentation materials &#8211; PowerPoint and .rdls &#8211; are available for download at <http://www.sqlpass.org/summit/2011/Speakers/CallForSpeakers/SessionDetail.aspx?sid=1004>.

-I love presenting this session and can&#8217;t wait to do it again!
+I love presenting this session and can't wait to do it again!

 My full PASS Summit wrap-up can be found [here][1]!